To Our Valued Clients:

 - Consider a contingency plan to allow people to work remotely if that becomes necessary.

 If the event that you decide to close your office, or if the government mandates a closure, many people will ask if their insurance, specifically business income or extra expense coverage, would respond to the loss of income.
 The general answer is no: in order to trigger this type of coverage there needs to be covered property loss or damage at your business location.
+With that being said, we would be more than happy to file a claim with the company that provides your coverage.
+The insurance company, now and always, is the only entity empowered to make a coverage determination.
+These are very difficult times and we do not want to create an expectation that may not be met.
+Only your insurance company can make a coverage determination once they have all of the facts that relate to your specific circumstances.
 Please feel free to contact us if you have additional or more specific coverage questions.
+Please follow the link below to a Bulletin from the Maryland Insurance Administration, for your review.